CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

 - It excludes the file `connection.php` in the file `student.php`.

-/// type=SS, answer=[5]
+/// type=SS, answer=[3]

 In `student.php`, which statement correctly describes `CREATE TABLE IF NOT EXISTS` on line 4?

-- The `CREATE TABLE IF NOT EXISTS` statement modifies an existing table.
+- It shows the list of tables with the name `students`.

-- The `CREATE TABLE IF NOT EXISTS` statement creates a new database in the table.
+- It creates the table if the table name `students` already exists.

-- The `CREATE TABLE` statement uses the parameter `IF NOT EXISTS` to modifiy an existing table named `students.`.
+- It creates the table if the table name `students` does not exist.

-- The `CREATE TABLE` statement uses the parameter `IF NOT EXISTS` to create a copy of existing tables named `students`.
+- It modifies the table if the table name `students` does not exist.

-- The `CREATE TABLE` statement uses the parameter `IF NOT EXISTS` to check if a table with the name `students` already exists.
+- It duplicates the table if the table name `students` already exists.

 /// type=SS, answer=[1]